utokyoIkeuchilab/loop-connectoid-activity-MEA-analysis/README.md

 - Preprocessing of data
 - Spike detection
+- Plotting of Signals
+- Time frequency analysis
-- Burst detection
+- Wavelet coherence
-- Analysis on burst metrics
-- Activity correlations
+- Frequency separation

 All analysis were performed using MATLAB 2020a.

-Example signal trace from a recording can be found and analyzed using the main script main.m to compute the parameters above.
+Example data set:
+Example data can be found in the "Example data" folder which contains a .mat file with 10 min raw signal traces from 4 organoids that were connected at 12 weeks ('example_signal_trace.mat').